INCATools/ontology-access-kit/docs/intro/tutorial04.rst

 -----------

 Like most datamodels in OAK, the OboGraph datamodel follows a Data Access Object (DAO) pattern - the objects are intentionally limited in their behavior.
-For example, you cannot ask a node what edges come out or go in; these is stored at the top level graph object.
+For example, you cannot ask a node what edges come out or go in; these are stored at the top level graph object.

 "Smarter" operations are provided by the interface